-The consolidated financial report has been prepared on the basis of historical cost, except for financial assets that are measured at fair value through other comprehensive income, as explained in the accounting policies throughout this report.
+The consolidated financial report has been prepared on the basis of historical cost, except for financial assets that are measured at fair value through other comprehensive income and financial assets that are measured at fair value through profit or loss, as explained in the accounting policies throughout this report.
 Cost is based on the fair values of the consideration given in exchange for assets.
 All amounts are presented in Australian dollars unless otherwise noted.